shrik450/understanding-computation/chapter_3/highlights.md

 While an implementation of a DFA keeps track of its current state, an implementation of an NFA would have to keep track of all possible states it could be in.

+If an NFA has no input rule matching an alphabet in its initial state, it doesn't accept any string starting with the alphabet.
+The key factor here is that acceptance is based on whether it's *possible* for the NFA to get to the end, and in this case it's not.
+The way it works out in implementation is that the set of possible states becomes phi.